younghasuh/old.younghasuh.github.io/_pages/deiedu.md

 Through the Archbold Expeditions Diversity, Equity, and Inclusion Committee, I have been working with my colleagues to establish a field safety protocol for the station, inspired by great work from [Demery and Pipkin 2021](https://www.nature.com/articles/s41559-020-01328-5?proof=t){:target="\_blank" rel=“noopener”}, in order to inform and protect all interns, visiting scholars, and researchers.
 I will start serving on the Association of Field Ornithologist’s Ethics Committee to develop a complete code of ethics for all ornithologists in our society.
 I also work on various community efforts, including moderating the Diversity and Inclusion Workshop for the North American Ornithological Congress and volunteering for Cornell Diversity Preview Weekend.
+{% include figure image_path="/assets/images/abs.jpg" alt="" caption="It is essential to make our field sites accessible and welcoming to everyone." %}

 ### Teaching Philosophy